voschezang/coding-handbook/metaphysics/being-becoming.md

 # Being and Becoming

 Reality consists of the present.
 The presents exists within time and space.
 Being and Becoming refer to that what exists and its identity.
 What's what.
+Not to be confused with [being-becoming](../psychology/being-becoming.md) in mindfulness

 [toc]